holepunchto/pear-docs/guide/making-a-pear-desktop-app.md

 }
 ```

-> Note that we use the `pear` dependency, even though it was not installed.
+> Note that the `pear` dependency is used, even though it was not installed.
 This is the [Pear API](../reference/api.md), available to any Pear project.

 ## Step 5.
 Chat